 Proof of English proficiency

 You can read more about the language proficiency requirement on the Office of International Services website.
 A letter (printed on official letterhead) from a qualified faculty or staff member indicating your proficiency in English will be sufficient; the international office at your university may be able to provide such a letter.
-Alternatively, you may request that a qualified faculty or staff member at your university interview you in English and complete this online form:Access the English proficiency interview form
+Alternatively, you may request that a qualified faculty or staff member at your university interview you in English and complete an online form.

 - The Office of International Partnerships at Indiana University will notify you about any financial documentation that is required for your visa.
 You may be required to upload current financial documentation that lists the sources and amounts of financial support you have secured for your program, totaling at least $1200 per month for the duration of your invitation.
 You may upload a letter from your home institution (on official letterhead) that states the financial support provided or a copy of a recent bank statement (preferably with the currency converted to U.S. dollars).